arangodb/docs/3.11/data-modeling-collections-collection-methods.md

   avoid the maintenance costs.

 - `isSystem`: Whether the collection is a system collection.
+  Collection names that starts with an underscore are usually system collections.

 - `syncByRevision`: Whether the newer revision-based replication protocol is enabled for this collection.
 This is an internal property.